music-suite/music-suite.github.io/docs/ref/User-Guide.md

 ## Pitch

-To facilitate the use of non-standard pitch, the standard pitch and interval names are provided as overloaded values, referred to as *literals*.
-This is very similar to how numeric overloading works in Haskell.
-The number literals `0,1,2,3,4...` can be used with any type that is an instance of `Num`, similarly, the pitch literals `c,d,e,f...` can be used with any type that is an instance of `IsPitch`.
+To facilitate the use of non-standard pitch, the standard pitch names are provided as overloaded values, referred to as *pitch literals*.

-Standard pitch names:
+To understand how this works, think about the type of numeric literal.
+The values $0, 1, 2$ etc. have type `Num a => a`, similarly, the pitch literals $c, d, e, f ...$ have type `IsPitch a => a`.

+For Western-style pitch types, the standard pitch names can be used:

 <div class='haskell-music'>